 Management should not be responsible for setting or cascading the focus areas for other teams.
 In fact, this is a red flag.

-When something gets cascaded down to a different team from management, there’s a good chance that it’s a KPI target or a project, but not an OKR.
-Even though a company’s managers may have a good general overview of the team’s work, they also have less knowledge of the specifics of that team and the unique challenges it faces.
+When something trickles down from management, there’s a good chance that it’s a KPI target or a project, not an OKR.
+Even though managers may have a good general overview of the team’s work, they have less knowledge of the team dynamics, happenings, and the unique challenges it faces.

 OKRs are better suited to team-specific issues and goals.
 General performance, on the other hand, is better measured by the KPIs set by management.